-The application of the SCD model requires three inputs - soil stiffness (for the Mohr-Coulomb soil model), cyclic contour diagrams, and a design storm event.
-The laboratory testing and field measurements are used to estimate the inputs for the model.
-In this estimation process, different sources of uncertainty of unknown magnitude are introduced (Wu et al., 1989).
+The application of the SCD model requires three inputs: soil stiffness, cyclic contour diagrams and a design storm event.
+Laboratory testing and field measurements are used in order to estimate the inputs for the model.
+In this estimation process different sources of uncertainty of unknown magnitude are introduced (Wu et al., 1989).
 These parameters then have to be modelled as stochastic variables with a certain statistical distribution.